ugolnikovE/workspace-installer/README.md

 This project modifies system state.
 Review and adapt the source code before running it on your system.
+Symlinks will overwrite existing config files in the user's home directory.

 ## 📄 License